rashedtalukder/ai-gbb-learning-shop/sales_insights/README.md

 AZURE_OPENAI_API_KEY=
 ```

 *Make sure that the CONNECTION_STRING you pick is the one for the ODBC connection.
-It should start with Driver={ODBC Driver 18 for SQL Server};
+It should start with Driver={ODBC Driver 18 for SQL Server}; You can find the connection string under your <Azure SQL Database> --> Settings --> Connection strings --> ODBC

 ## Quick Start